nefarioustim/front-end-development-best-practice/index.md

 <h2 id="jquery">jQuery</h2>

+### Use element names when selecting by class names

+In jQuery lookups for elements with a specific class where possible use an element name as part of the selector.
+So instead of :

+{% highlight javascript %}
+var $todoItems = $('.todo');
+{% endhighlight %}

+Specify an element name in the selector:

+{% highlight javascript %}
+var $todoItems = $('li.todo');
+{% endhighlight %}

+Under the bonnet browsers that don't have a native `document.getElementsByClassName()` method, will use a `document.getElementsByTagName()` method with the element name instead of a `*`.
+This will return a smaller Node list and thus be quicker.

 ### Use references instead of repetitive DOM lookups

 If you are doing some non-trivial work with a particular jquery wrapped set, store the wrapped set as a reference so that you can avoid recalculating the same wrapped set over and over.
 This approach also allows breaking down the code into easier to digest and understandable chunks.